 Kick off your holiday season with the Pageant of Peace on the White House Ellipse.
 This annual tradition features a nightly lighting of the National Tree, as well as the lighting of the Menorah and Kwanzaa-related festivities.
-This year’s tree lighting ceremony will occur on December 6 at 5 p.m.
+2014 ceremony information coming soon.

 Ring in the new year in the nation’s capital.
 For a classic Washington experience, try New Year’s Eve at the Kennedy Center, featuring renowned jazz musicians performing their tributes to Nat King Cole.
 Or spend the evening at one of DC’s many hotel parties.
 Packages typically include dinner, drinks, dancing and an overnight stay.

 For even more ways to ring in the New Year, check out New Years Eve in the Nation's Capital.